RogerMcKenzie/RogerMcKenzie/README.md

 # Hi, I'm Roger 👋

-I'm a **Computer Science student and African American Studies minor at the University of Florida**.
+I'm a **Computer Science student at the University of Florida**.
 I enjoy bridging the gap between complex backend logic and intuitive user experiences.
 When I am not coding or studying I also like to make content.

 * **Education:** BS in Computer Science @ UF | Minor in African American Studies
 * **Experience:** Incoming SDE Intern @ Amazon | Social Media and Events Coordinator @ ColorStack UF